EduardBargues/cicd-template/README.md

 This repository is (meant to be) provided as a **_self-contained_** and **_plug-and-run_** solution.
 Nothing external is required to make it work.
 To start working on your own solution follow those steps:

-- Fork the repo to create your own.
+- Fork(or clone) the repo to create your own.
-- Clone your new repo and set your root inside the folder.
-- Execute the following commands in your terminal to have the webapi running locally:
+- Execute the following commands in your terminal to have the dotnet webapi running locally:

   > **cd cicd-template/** #move inside the repository

   > **chmod +x ./docker/\*.sh** #execution permissions to the .sh files

-  > **./docker/run-container-locally.sh** # build aspnetcore image and run webapi in http://localhost:5000/diagnostics
+  > **./docker/run-container-locally.sh** # build aspnetcore image and run webapi in http://localhost:5000/dotnet

-  > **./docker/run-e2e-locally.sh** # in a new terminal! => run e2e tests against the previous container (port 5000)

 - Setup the following secrets to your (new) repository:

   - AWS_ACCESS_KEY: Access key id of the github user.
   - AWS_SECRET_KEY: Secret key of the github user.
   - AWS_ACCOUNT_ID: Aws account id.
   - AWS_REGION: Aws region name.
   - BUCKET_NAME: Name of the s3 bucket where the artifacts, configurations, and terraform state files will be stored.

+- Create a pull request from a new branch to the main branch.

+  - This will trigger the continuous-integration workflow.
+  - Take into account that all steps in that workflow are conditionally activated based on the folders that have been modified during the pull request.

+- Once the pull request is merged to the main branch the continuous-deployment workflow will be activated.

 ## Who/How to contact